Storing Roblox Game Data in MongoDB Atlas Using Rongo

 If you wish to insert the module into a specific experience, then open Roblox Studio, load your experience, and navigate to the View tab.
 Click on Toolbox, navigate to the Inventory tab of the Toolbox, and locate Rongo.
 Or, search for it in the toolbox and then drag it into the viewport.

-You can download Rongo from our Github page by visiting our page and downloading the Rongo.rbxm file or the Rongo.lua file.
+You can download Rongo from our Github page by visiting our releases page and downloading the Rongo.rbxm file or the Rongo.lua file.
 After you have downloaded either of the files, open Roblox studio and load your experience.
 Next, navigate to the View tab and open the Explorer window.
 You can then right click on ServerScriptService and press the Insert from file button.
 Once you’ve pressed the Insert from file button, locate the Rongo file and insert it into Roblox Studio.

 First of all, you’ll need to ensure that the Rongo module is placed in ServerScriptService.